matthewlovestocode/next-boilerplate/README.md

 <details>
 <summary>Admin User Role Promotion</summary>

-## API Routes Needed
+## API Routes Required
 In order to setup admin roles, promotion, and onboarding the first admin, several routes are required:
 - `GET` `/api/users` - List all users - Requires Supabase Service Role Key
-- `POST` `/api/users/promote` - Promote a user to admin.
+- `POST` `/api/users/promote` - Promote a user to a new role.
 When onboarding a new app deployment, the role requirement of admin to create another admin must be waived for the first admin created.
-- `GET` `/api/admin/count` - Return a count of how many admins exists, for the purpose of detecting a new app deployment and presenting the correct UX.
+- `GET` `/api/roles/[role]/count` - Return a count of how many users with a provided role exist.

 ### Create List Users Route
 ```bash